skye-codes/jtemporal.github.io/_posts/2018-01-07-publishing-a-website-with-jekyll.md

 </center>

 _Note:_ if by any chance you don't have a Gemfile in the theme you picked, the `bundle install` step won't work, I recommend you read [this Gemfile pro-tip](https://jtemporal.com/rb-project-dep-gemfile/) to understand a little bit more about Gemfiles and how to create your own.

+_Note 2:_ If you following this tutorial on macOS Catalina you may run into a `Invalid date` error, [this pro-tip explains how to fix it](https://jtemporal.com/fixing-date-error-while-running-jekyll-on-macos-catalina/).

 Now go to your favorite browser and go to `http://localhost:4000/fresh/`.
 Cool, huh?! 🎉